 This is the bread and butter of your business.
 These tasks are what brings home the bacon for you, not sitting at a computer, doing data entry or tweeting about your latest blog post (that probably used up at least another hour of your day).

-Often, the busiest people either don’t know how to let go of their tasks, or even what tasks they should let go of.
+Often, the busiest people either don’t know how to let go of their tasks or even what tasks they should let go of.
 I’m here to help you.

-Free worksheet to help you with deciding what to outsource.
+Here’s a free worksheet to help you with deciding what to outsource.

 Book a free consultation call with me to decide what steps to take next.